March 2026

 I had an ACCA qualification.
 I'd trained at PwC.
 And I was typing numbers from a photo of a crumpled receipt into a cell, then looking up which VAT box it belonged in.

-I remember thinking: I spent years learning how businesses actually work -audit, compliance, financial strategy -and I'm doing data entry.
+I remember thinking: I spent years learning how businesses actually work - audit, compliance, financial strategy - and I'm doing data entry.
 This isn't unique to me.
-This is what the entire profession does.
-Smart people, doing stupid work.
+It's how most of the profession still operates.
+Talented people, spending most of their time on work that doesn't require their talent.

 Last week, Sequoia Capital published an essay called "Services: The New Software."
 Their argument is bold and, I think, correct: the next trillion-dollar company will sell work, not tools.

-They call these companies "autopilots" -AI systems that do the job, not just help the professional do it faster.
+They call these companies "autopilots" - AI systems that handle the repetitive work, not just help the professional do it faster.
 Not a better spreadsheet for your accountant.
-An AI that does the accounting.
+An AI layer that handles the data processing so the accountant can focus on what actually matters.

 They specifically called out the accounting profession.
 340,000 accountants gone in the US.
-75 percent of CPAs approaching retirement.
-A profession that's haemorrhaging talent because the work is mostly reconstruction -piecing together what already happened from documents and bank feeds.
+75 percent approaching retirement.
+A profession losing talent because so much of the work is reconstruction - piecing together what already happened from documents and bank feeds.

 I read the essay and thought: we've been building this.

 A freelancer sends receipts.
-AI does the books.
-A certified local accountant reviews the exceptions -the judgement calls that actually require human intelligence.
+AI handles the data processing - categorisation, reconciliation, VAT calculations.
+I review the exceptions and sign off the work.
 No dashboard to learn.
 No accounting knowledge required.
-Just compliant books and a human you can call when you need advice.
+Just compliant books and an accountant you can call when you need advice.

 What Sequoia doesn't say